-Of course the train originally continued on to Willis, and in the photo below you can see a relic of what must have been the former right-of-way, for no one plants an RRX in the middle of a field.
+Of course the train originally continued on to Willis.
+In the photo below you can see a relic of what must have been the former right-of-way, for no one plants an RRX in the middle of a field.

 I know that some call this project unfeasible or even undesirable.
-Some might object to government spending in a county whose unofficial motto is “Least tax, life max.”
-Some might even contend that no railroad ever braved the steep, creek-incised, rocky Floyd.
-But they confuse Can’t with Won’t!
-Their GPS is set on No rather than Go.
+Some might object to government spending in a county whose unofficial motto is “Less tax, live max.”
+Some dare to contend that no railroad ever braved the steep, creek-incised, rocky Floyd– that even the famous locomotive I Think I Can would have just rolled back down the first mountain.
+But they confuse Can’t with Won’t, and their GPS is set on No rather than Go.

-Why should communities up and down Rt.
+Why should communities up and down U.S. Rt.
 11—Radford, Pulaski, Dublin—be the only ones to have antique depots?
 As an example of current efforts, the Virginian Railway Station in Roanoke is being restored in two stages to original appearance in 1909.
 And fired-up citizens of tiny Boone’s Mill on Rt.
 220 are taking on a double challenge: securing the old depot from Norfolk & Southern Corp., and moving it from its original rail-side location to a potential historic district.
 (Zach Crizer, “Little town rolls up its sleeves,” The Roanoke Times, 21 Oct.
 2013, pp. 1+.)

-A precedent right here in Floyd County: Apple Ridge Farm in Copper Hill, which offers a summer camp for children who live in public housing, has already brought in two cabooses that will be renovated for overnight accommodations.
+Is there a precedent right here in Floyd County?
+Apple Ridge Farm in Copper Hill, which offers a summer camp for children who live in public housing, has already brought in two cabooses that will be renovated for overnight accommodations.
 (Roger Mannon, “Train ventures off track,” The Floyd Press, 11 April 2013, p.
-A1+).
-And what more auspicious predecessor than the Locust St. Trolley (Chapter 5), which became its own station?
+A1+.)
+And what more auspicious predecessor than the Locust St. Trolley (Chapter 8), which became its own station?
 Why should we not be able to declare, like the Stage Manager of Our Town, “Way back there is the railway station”

 So Alll Aboard!
 Take your seat–window or aisle–on an adventure that will roll you to the past and the future!
 As a first step we merely need to locate the old station.